 Anthony Cunningham

 He trained in infectious diseases, clinical virology and virology research at the University of Melbourne and as a postdoctoral fellow in infectious diseases at Stanford University.
-His major research interests are in HIV and Herpesviruses (mainly Herpes simplex virus) biology and immunology, especially in relation to the development of vaccines and microbicides.
-He has published more than 280 primary refereed scientific articles and >60 invited reviews or chapters in various journals or books on these topics and has been cited more than 10,000 times.
+His major research interests are in HIV and Herpesviruses (mainly Herpes simplex virus) biology and immunology, especially in relation to the development of microbicides and vaccines, now extending skills to COVID vaccine research.
+He is one of the three top cited herpes vaccinologists internationally over the past 10 years (Expertscape 2024).
+His most recent research focuses on the mechanism of action of adjuvanted protein and RNA vaccines in human lymph node explants.
+Tony has published more than 470 papers, with more than 31,000 citations, H index 94.

 He has also played a leading international role in elucidating HIV interactions with macrophages, as reservoirs, and with dendritic cells as an initial target cell following transmission.
 His group has also made numerous key contributions to HSV immunology which has led to the development and trialling of a partially successful HSV vaccine candidate by GlaxoSmithKline.
 He and his colleagues also pioneered the study of anterograde transport of herpes simplex virus in neuronal axons in vitro in 1994, and have made major contributions in understanding the mechanisms since.